 - Have to buy all art supplies separately

 - Whiteboard can peel off with persistent erasing

 - Not as sturdy as some wooden options

-Many of the choices on this list are adjustable, but the NextX Kids Easel is the shortest easel on this list, at just over 32 inches tall at the shortest setting.
+Many of the choices on this list are adjustable, but the Art Easel for Kids is the shortest easel on this list, at just over 32 inches tall at the shortest setting.
 This is great news for parents of shorter or smaller kiddos!
-But the even better news is that this easel is fully adjustable and can go up to 42.5 inches tall, so that it has growing ability as your child sprouts up.
+But the even better news is that this easel is fully adjustable and can go up to 42.5 inches tall so that it has the growing ability as your child sprouts up.

 - Magnetic chalkboard and magnetic whiteboard